-It's expensive - but the salaries are typically high to match the costs.
-However, if you’re retiring, temporarily relocating or moving to Switzerland for good, it’s helpful to have a picture of what life there will cost as an expat.
+If you’re retiring, temporarily relocating or moving to Switzerland for good, it’s helpful to have a picture of what life there will cost as an expat.
 Here’s a quick guide to help you avoid surprises later.
 We’ll also introduce Wise, a quick, cheap and secure option for you to move and manage your money abroad.

 The official currency in Switzerland is the Swiss franc (CHF on currency exchanges).